 Q: What sets Honkamp Krueger apart from the competition?

-We are heavily focused on advisory services meaning it’s not just about tax, audit or accounting compliance.
+A: We are heavily focused on advisory services meaning it’s not just about tax, audit or accounting compliance.
 We are also business advisors who help businesses improve profitability, manage their workforce and create wealth.
 With our resources and services, we’re able to be a true business advisor and help our clients reach their business goals rather than solely completing tax returns or an audit.

 Q: What does community involvement and philanthropy look like for Honkamp Krueger as a business and for employees?